GeoscienceAustralia/ga_sar_workflow/insar/docs/RunningTheWorkflow.md

 The style of this guide is a step-by-step tutorial like approach, and should leave the reader having actually run the workflow and having produced products for them to use.

-This guide will inform the user on how to use the "Luigi ARD workflow runner" (`gamma_insar ARD`), however it largely applies to the "PBS ARD workflow runner" (`pbs-insar`) that's often used on the NCI as well which shares an identical workflow (it uses the Luigi ARD runner under the hood) but has some differences in the parameters it takes.
+This guide will inform the user on how to use the "Luigi ARD workflow runner" (using the `gamma_insar ARD` command), however it largely applies to the "PBS ARD workflow runner" (which is the `pbs-insar` command) that's often used on the NCI as well which shares an identical workflow (it uses the Luigi ARD runner under the hood) but has some differences in the parameters it takes.

 When running `gamma_insar ARD` the workflow is being run on the local machine, and when running `pbs-insar` the workflow will be scheduled as a PBS job to run on a different machine via PBS.